benschw/benschw.github.io/_drafts/puppet-with-openstack-heat.markdown

 title: Provisioning in Openstack with Heat and Puppet
 ---

-I apologize in advance, because this is more _stream of consciousness in a terminal_ then how to use either Puppet or Openstack's Heat.
-But there is a noticeable void in terms of documentation, so I figure putting something out there is better then nothing... and hopefully people will comment and tell me how I _should_ be doing things.
+I apologize in advance, because this is more _"stream of consciousness in a terminal"_ than how to correctly use either Puppet or Heat with Openstack.
+But there is a noticeable void in terms of community Openstack documentation, so I figure putting something out there is better then nothing... and hopefully people will comment and tell me how I _should_ be doing things.

-That said, here's an incredibly opinionated way to use puppet in conjunction with heat to provision a server to serve a Jekyll site (or anything else you can find a puppet module for.)
+That said, here's an incredibly opinionated way to use Puppet in conjunction with Heat to provision a vm to host a [Jekyll](http://jekyllrb.com/) site (or anything else you can find or build a puppet module for.)

+What site will we be serving you ask?
+Why this one of course ([txt.fliglio.com](https://github.com/benschw/txt.fliglio.com))!

 <!--more-->

 ## Get a Base Image Ready

-First things first: get a base image ready to work from.
-I'm going to work from Ubuntu's cloud images, which you can find [here](http://cloud-images.ubuntu.com/).
+First thing's first: get a base image ready to work from.
+I'm going to use one of [Ubuntu's cloud images](http://cloud-images.ubuntu.com/).

 	glance image-create \
 		--name ubuntu-precise \